ericrallen/old-school-front-end-challenge/README.md

 In testing this, I learned a few things that will inform the `Make it right.` and `Make it fast.` stages:

 1. In order to test this and verify that your approach works for arbitrary configurations of judges and names, you have to solve it algorithmically
-2. As is the case with a lot of programming, for small numbers of people, this is already pretty fast, but this is a situation where we specifically want to push performance, so we're going to dig deeper and do better
+2. As is the case with a lot of programming, for small numbers of people, this is already pretty fast, but this is a situation where we specifically want to push performance, so we're going to want to test with numbers that are greater by orders of magnitude than the examples
-3. I was using `bun` by default and wondered what things would look like in `Node` and `Deno`
+3. I was using `Bun`, but things might look like in `Node`, `Deno`, and different browser engines

 #### Performance